ozturksirin/workspace_blog/README.md

     ```bash
     cd server
     npm install
+    ```
+3. Add a `.env` file with the following content:
+    ```env
+    CONNECTION_URL=mongodb+srv://YourMongoDbPassword@clusters...
+    PORT=5000
+    ```
+    Replace `YourMongoDbPassword` with your actual MongoDB password and connection URL.

+    Then start the server:
+    ```bash
     npm start
     ```

-3. To start the client side, follow these steps in a separate terminal window:
+4. To start the client side, follow these steps in a separate terminal window:
     ```bash
     cd client
     npm install
     npm start
     ```

-4. You can view the application by going to `http://localhost:3000` in your browser.
+5. You can view the application by going to `http://localhost:3000` in your browser.

 ## Usage

-This application allows users to read/write articles.
+This application allows users to read and write articles.

-The current features in the application include:
+Current features in the application include:
 - Viewing, creating, editing, and deleting articles.
 - Detailed examination of articles.

 ## Contributing

-If you would like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow these steps:

 1. Fork this repository.
-2. Work on adding new features or fixing bugs.
+2. Implement new features or fix bugs in your forked repository.
 3. Create a Pull Request with a descriptive title and explanation for your changes.
-4. Wait for review!
-We'll review your improvements and provide feedback on integrating them into the project.
+4. Your changes will be reviewed, and feedback will be provided for integration into the project.

 ## License